tari-project/rfcs/src/RFC-0201_TariScript.md

 | sender offset&nbsp;public&nbsp;key | \\( K_{Os} \\)                          | As above, Alice and Bob each know part of the sender offset key.                                                                                                    |

-### Cut-through
+### Preventing Cut-through with the Script Offset

-A major issue with many Mimblewimble extension schemes is that miners are able to cut-through UTXOs if an output is spent in the same block it was created.
-This makes it so that the intervening UTXO never existed; along with any checks and balances carried in that UTXO.
-It's also impossible to prove without additional information that cut-through even occurred (though one may suspect, since the "one" transaction would contribute two kernels to the block).

-In particular, cut-through is devastating for an idea like TariScript which relies on conditions present in the UTXO being enforced.

-This is a reason for the presence of the script offset in the TariScript proposal.
+Earlier, we described that cut-through needed to be prevented.
+This is achieved by the script offset in the TariScript proposal.
 It mathematically links all inputs and outputs of all the transactions in a block and that tallied up to create the script offset.
 Providing the script offset requires knowledge of keys that miners do not possess; thus they are unable to produce the necessary script offset when attempting to perform cut-through on a pair of transactions.